Standard Staple Sizes and Guidelines (with 2 Diagrams)

 For a standard-sized staple, this will look like ’23/6′.
 The first number is the wire gauge size, while the second number is the length of the legs.
 In the case of the standard staple, the length of the legs is 6mm, which is equal to ¼ inch.

-These staples have a thin wire gauge of 23 and leg lengths of 10mm or ⅜ inches.
-They can hold up to 70 sheets of paper together.
+These staples have a 23-gauge wire and 10mm (⅜ inch) long legs.
+They can securely hold up to 70 sheets of paper.

-These staples have a thin wire gauge of 23 and leg lengths of 17mm or ⅝ inches.
-They can hold up to 160 sheets of paper together.
+These staples maintain a 23-gauge wire and leg lengths of 17mm (⅝ inches), suitable for holding up to 160 sheets of paper together.

-These staples have a thin wire gauge of 23 and leg lengths of 20mm or ¾ inches.
-They can hold up to 200 sheets of paper at a time.
+With a 23-gauge wire and 20mm (¾ inch) long legs, these staples can hold up to 200 sheets of paper at a time.

 Staple Strip Sizes